-Zoom's technical and organizational security measures for Processing Customer Personal Data in Customer Content, Customer Operation Data and Customer Account Data will meet the Minimum-Security Control Requirements set out in this Exhibit B ("Minimum Control Requirements").
+Zoom's technical and organizational security measures for Processing Customer Personal Data will meet the Minimum Security Control Requirements set out in this Exhibit B ("Minimum Control Requirements").
 These Minimum Control Requirements are stated at a relatively high level.
 Customer recognizes that there may be multiple acceptable approaches to accomplish a particular Minimum Control Requirement.
 Zoom must document in reasonable detail how a particular control meets the stated Minimum Control Requirement.
 Zoom may revise the Minimum Control Requirements from time to time.
 The term "should" in these Minimum Control Requirements means that Zoom will use commercially reasonable efforts to accomplish the stated Minimum Control Requirement, and will document those efforts in reasonable detail, including the rationale, if any, for deviation.